Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 If you want a quick answer, a 14-gauge AWS speaker wire should cover most solutions with no problems – and most people will be fine with the cheaper 16-gauge AWS.

-But, if you want to be sure, look at the speaker wire gauge table above and make the right decision for your room.
+But, if you want to be sure, look at the speaker cable gauge chart above and make the right decision for your room.

-Your Speakers Have a Nominal 8-ohm Rating; Which Gauge Wire Should You Buy?
+If Your Speaker Has 8-ohm Average Impedance, Which Gauge Wire Should You Buy?

-I said previously that the wire gauge you buy depends on the speaker’s impedance.
+Great question!
+I said previously that the wire gauge you buy depends on the impedance of your speaker.

 However, a speaker’s impedance is nominal, which means it is an average value.
 So, it can go above and below the nominal figure at some frequencies.